Previously – Observe And Learn: The Greatest Adventure In History

 The answer is nothing.
 Comfort is the greatest dampener to human achievement.
 So are safety, security and tranquility.
 The mind needs restlessness to innovate.
 It requires challenge.

-The threat of extinction provides it.
+The threat of extinction provides that challenge.

 So do tests and trials.